tiprankstipranks

 Due to our global operations, our net sales, costs and results of operations, as well as the US dollar value of our dividends and market price of our ADSs, are affected by exchange rate fluctuations.

 We operate globally and are therefore exposed to foreign exchange risks in the form of both transaction risks and translation risks.
 Our policy is to monitor and hedge foreign exchange rate exposures within defined exposure identification horizons.
 We manage our operations to mitigate, but not to eliminate, the impacts of exchange rate fluctuations and our hedging activities may prove unsuccessful in mitigating the potentially negative impact of exchange rate fluctuations.
-Additionally, significant volatility in the relevant exchange rates and interest rates may increase our hedging costs, as well as limit our ability to hedge our exchange rate exposure including, in particular certain emerging market currencies.
+Additionally, significant volatility in the relevant exchange rates and interest rates may increase our hedging costs, as well as limit our ability to hedge our exchange rate exposures including, in particular certain emerging market currencies.
 Furthermore, exchange rate fluctuations may have an adverse effect on our net sales, costs and results of operations, as well as our competitive position, through their impact on our customers, suppliers and competitors.
 We also experience other financial market-related risks, including changes in interest rates and in prices of marketable securities that we own.
 We may use derivative financial instruments to reduce certain of these risks.
-If our strategies to reduce such risks are not successful, our financial condition and results of operation may be harmed.
+If our strategies to reduce such risks are not successful, our financial condition and results of operations may be harmed.
 Additionally, exchange rate fluctuations may materially affect the US dollar value of any dividends or other distributions that are paid in euro, as well as the market price of our ADSs.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.